8 of 10: A classic for a reason. A Tree Grows in Brooklyn is the ultimate coming of age story.

 But whereas I could never find it in my heart to like Frank much at all, I fell in love with Francie.

-The book really isn’t just about Francie, though.
+A Tree Grows in Brooklyn really isn’t just about Francie, though.
 It’s about her whole family.
 After a brief introduction to Francie, the story backs up and you get the entire story of Francie’s parents and their parents, the histories of their various siblings until you finally arrive back at the point the story began with.
 By the time the book ends, you’ll probably know more about Francie’s family and personal life than you do about your own.

 Parts of this book reminded me of Louisa May Alcott’s books or Laura Ingalls Wilder’s series with the descriptions of the food or clothing or living conditions, which I loved as a child and still find a ridiculous amount of pleasure in, but this book has far more mature themes and I’m not surprised (nor do I regret) that I didn’t read this book as a child.